-Toward Shared Safety: The First-Ever National Survey of America's Safety Gaps (hereinafter referred to as the National Safety Gaps Survey) is a first-of-its-kind national study focused on the experiences of people impacted by criminal justice and safety policies: crime survivors, people suffering mental health or substance abuse challenges and people living with past convictions.
+Toward Shared Safety: The First-Ever National Survey of America's Safety Gaps (hereinafter referred to as the National Safety Gaps Survey) is a first-of-its-kind national study focused on the experiences of people impacted by criminal justice and safety policies: crime survivors, people suffering a mental health crisis or substance use disorder and people living with past convictions.
 It also measured the opinions of voters on key safety and justice policy priorities and choices.